Star Trek: The Next Generation Interactive VCR Board Game: Game box contents

 1 60-minute VHS tape, 1 game board, 6 Tricorders, 6 phasers, 56 Computer Access cards, 12 Holodeck cards, 12 Klingon bIj cards, 6 male playing pieces, 6 female playing pieces, 6 plastic stands, 30 Isolinear chips, 6 Federation rank tokens, 4 Bridge tokens, 2 stasis fields, 1 die, 1 plastic spinner with base, 1 sticker sheet with 18 communicators, 36 Federation rank pins, 1 spinner sticker, and 4 Medals of Valor.

 Reception

 The A.V.
-Club, notes that in the 1980s and 1990s, VCR based games came closer to offering audiences "immersive, interactive audio-visual experience" in a novel way.
+Club notes that, in the 1980s and 1990s, VCR-based games came closer to offering audiences "immersive, interactive audio-visual experience" in a novel way.
 This title is noted for Robert O'Reilly playing a disgruntled Klingon that demands a response from players.

-Rob Wieland of Game & Sundry, said its surreal to see Robert O'Reilly cast a Klingon other than Gowron in the video segments.
-They said its a "pretty basic board game" but called the video a "campy delight" for fans.
+Rob Wieland of Game & Sundry called it "surreal" to see Robert O'Reilly cast as a Klingon other than Gowron in the video segments.
+He described the game as a "pretty basic board game", but said the video is a "campy delight" for fans.